Mark Langevin, Research Professor

-Dr. Langevin is also Director of BrazilWorks and Senior Fellow at the Schar School of Policy and Government-George Mason University.
+Mark S. Langevin, Ph.D. is Director of BrazilWorks and Senior Fellow at the Schar School of Policy and Government-George Mason University.
 He is also Senior Advisor to Horizon Access Consulting and International Advisor to the Associação Brasileira dos Produtores de Algodão (Abrapa).

 Dr. Langevin researches and writes extensively on Brazilian energy policymaking and United States-Brazil relations.
 He is a regular contributor to such publications as: London School of Economics and Politics blog, American Diplomacy, Boletim Meridiano 47, Brazzil, the Inter-American Dialogue’s Latin American Advisor, Journal of Energy Security, the Labor Studies Journal, Review of Renewable Energy Law and Policy, and Universitas:Relações Internacionais.
 He is also a regular speaker and guest lecturer on topics related to Brazil, United States-Brazil relations, energy, and the environment.

-Livia Lopes, Visiting Scholar and Program Assistant, Brazil Initiative
+Livia Lopes, Resident Scholar and Assistant Director, Brazil Initiative

-Since 2010, Ms. Lopes has worked as an associate attorney at Brazilian law firms and as a professor at prominent Brazilian universities.
-From 2011 to 2013, she served as a researcher at the Brazilian National Petroleum Agency (ANP).
-From 2013 to 2015, she clerked for a Judge of the Regional Federal Court of Appeals of Rio de Janeiro.
-Until 2016, she coordinated the “Center for Studies on International Taxation”, a forum that she co-founded in 2009.
+Since 2010, Ms. Lopes has worked as an associate attorney at leading Brazilian law firms and as a professor at prominent Brazilian universities, such as UERJ and FGV.
+She also served as a researcher at the Brazilian National Petroleum Agency (ANP) and clerked for a Judge of the Regional Federal Court of Appeals in Rio de Janeiro.
+Until 2017, she coordinated the “Center for Studies on International Taxation”, a forum that she co-founded in 2009.

 In 2016, Ms. Lopes moved to Washington, D.C. to conduct research.
-Currently, she is working with the Brazil Initiative under the position of program assistant and is a visiting scholar at The George Washington University and the faculty advisor to the student organization “GW Brazil Club”.
+Currently, she is the assistant director with the Brazil Initiative, a resident scholar at The George Washington University and the faculty advisor to the student organization “GW Brazil Club”.
 Ms. Lopes has published several articles and is a frequent speaker on interdisciplinary Brazil-related matters.
-She is also an international advisor to the “Andrade Advogados Associados” law firm.
+She is also an international advisor to “Andrade Advogados Associados” .

 Christopher Harden, Brazil Initiative Student Assistant